Social tenants

 If you’re a new social housing tenant, you’ll usually be offered a six-year fixed-term tenancy, with a probationary period of up to 18 months.
 Sometimes we offer shorter fixed-term tenancies, for example when a property is due for regeneration.
 These tenancies are for not less than two years.

-Your tenancy will be reviewed after 12 months and your probationary period will only need to continue to 18 months if you’ve breached any of your tenancy’s terms and conditions.
+Your tenancy will be reviewed after 12 months and your probationary period will only continue to 18 months if you’ve breached any of your tenancy terms and conditions.
 After your probationary period, your tenancy will continue for the remainder of the six years, with your rent being reviewed each year.

 At the end of your fixed-term tenancy, you’ll usually be offered another five-year fixed-term tenancy – unless your circumstances have changed significantly.